• Skip to primary navigation

 6 Critical Tasks To Do Before Starting High School

-Last Modified: January 24, 2022 Sabrina Quairoli This blog uses cookies.
+Last Modified: February 18, 2025 Sabrina Quairoli This blog uses cookies.
 It also has affiliate links.
 We earn sponsored content income.

 Tasks To Do Three Weeks Before High School Starts

-Plan on what you want to get involved in, whether it is playing a sport, performing in the theater, drawing, or volunteering.
+Plan on what you want to get involved in, whether playing a sport, performing in the theater, drawing, or volunteering.
 Find out what the high school’s process is, what season it takes place, and when they do tryouts and practices.

 Tasks To Do Two Weeks Before High School Starts